Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

 ---
-description: How to connect to MainNet
+description: How to connect to Mainnet
 ---

-# Connect to MainNet
+# Connect to Mainnet

-The following instructions provide the steps run validators on the Ethereum 2.0 MainNet.
+The following instructions provide the steps run validators on the Ethereum 2.0 Mainnet.
 You can also use Teku to run a [beacon node only].

 !!! warning